- Fairdata Services in General

 Taking care of your research data is an essential part of good scientific practice.
 Fairdata services are made to ease this task.

 The Fairdata Services are integrated services for storing, sharing and publishing research data.
-The Fairdata service components are IDA for storing research data, Qvain (and it’s Light version) for creating metadata descriptions for datasets, the metadata warehouse Metax, the research data finder Etsin, open data publishing platform AVAA and the Digital Preservation Service for Research Data.
-The services are offered free of charge to Finnish universities, universities of applied sciences, state research institutes and for those funded by the Academy of Finland.
+The Fairdata service components are IDA for storing research data, Qvain for creating metadata descriptions for datasets, the metadata warehouse Metax, the research data finder Etsin, open data publishing platform AVAA and the Digital Preservation Service for Research Data.
+The services are offered free of charge to Finnish universities, universities of applied sciences and state research institutes.
 Digital preservation service is based on agreement.

 The services are not tied to a specific field of science.
 The storage space in IDA can be shared among the project members, enabling e.g. collaborative projects to utilise a shared storage space not tied to a single organisation.
 Data stored in IDA is linked to dataset descriptions using the Qvain metadata tool or Metax end user API and published in Etsin.
 Published data can be found by others as it has a persistent identifier enabling linking from e.g. related publications.
 Read more about the benefits of the Fairdata services.

 The data and information stored in the services is stored in Finland.
-Research funders such as the Academy of Finland recommend and instruct the use of Fairdata services.
 The Fairdata services are provided by the Ministry of Education and Culture and produced by CSC – IT Center for Science Ltd.

 All of the service components are available for end-users.
 The renewed IDA, Metax and Etsin were deployed 2018, Qvain in July 2019 and Qvain Light in August 2019.
 In November 2020 the metadata tools Qvain and Qvain Light were combined to one tool, called Qvain.
 Advanced users can use also Metax end user API to create dataset descriptions.

-The services are available to researchers in all higher education institutions and state research institutes in Finland.
+The services are available to researchers and other actors in all higher education institutions and state research institutes in Finland.
 The services are offered free of charge for their users and they’re dedicated for research purposes.
-Read more about the use policies (in Finnish).
+Read more about the use policies.

 Dedicated contact persons in user institutes support their end users and act as contact points toward CSC Fairdata service support.